 Tamegroute’s status as a zawiya (Islamic centre of learning) is immense, as only 20 remain in Morocco and it once headed the Naciri sect that held sway for centuries over southern Morocco.
 Locals need to watch out though, as their intellectual treasure is under threat – not from Islamists, but from neglect.
 The 83-year old curator, said to be a descendant of the saint, is now in a wheelchair leaving a younger man (his son?) to lead the tour for curious visitors (surprisingly quite a few in this sand-blown outpost).
 His attitude is abrupt, mechanical and steers us towards a tip – so I have to really insist to get explanations of the extraordinary manuscripts displayed.
 No photos allowed I’m afraid so you’ll have to imagine them.

 In the gloomy interior lined with bookcases, only a small selection is displayed in showcases but these are phenomenal – and exquisitely drawn.
 An ancient map of Alexandria, an illuminated manuscript with wild, bolder calligraphy that turns out to be from Samarkand, an illustrated dictionary of animals, an Arabic grammar book, algebra, a history of Fez, Berber (Amazigh) poetry written in Arabic, a 15th century Egyptian book of astronomy illustrated with signs of the zodiac, planets and our solar system, a book of medecine and, for me, best of all, a stunning Quran written on gazelle-hide in a rhythmic hand from 11th century Cordoba.
-That really touches me, knowing Cordoba as well as I do, and gives a potent sense of the centuries of cultural exchange across the Mediterranean during Al-Andalus.
+That really touches me, knowing Cordoba as well as I do, and gives a potent sense of the centuries of cultural exchange across the Mediterranean during Al-Andalus (the Muslim occupation of Spain from AD711 to 1492).

 I’m back in my element, loving the familiar setting – until I realise that there is not one woman in sight.
 I query Omar and the answer comes fast.
 “It’s a holy town”, so women rarely emerge.
-Virtually the only ones I see are sitting in the shade of the arcaded courtyard outside the revered saint’s tomb, according to Omar all sick and waiting for a miracle cure.
+Virtually the only ones I see are squatting in the shade of the arcaded courtyard outside the revered saint’s tomb; according to Omar they are all sick and waiting for a miracle cure.
 What a paradox in the context of such an erudite, ancient culture, and what a man’s world Morocco (and Islam) still is.